KelsyT/KelsyT.github.io/_posts/finding your vibe.md

 ![[1000_F_537980864_xHE4dzX6BDQdEvj4nsiiRIHXa8Dl5KfZ.jpg | 600]]

 It's all about the vibes, man.
-Between Noah Caldwell Gervais, Matthewmatosis and MrBtongue (and no doubt countless others), I'm beginning to have an awakening about why people play games.
-Or at least why *I* play games. ~~at this point in my life, being nearly 29 years old.~~
+Between [Noah Caldwell Gervais](https://www.youtube.com/@broadcaststsatic), [Matthewmatosis](https://www.youtube.com/@Matthewmatosis) and [MrBtongue](https://www.youtube.com/@MrBtongue) (and no doubt countless others), I'm beginning to have an awakening about why people play games.
+Or at least why *I* play games.

 I play them for the *vibes*.
 I think we all do.
 So what's your vibe?
 Today, I'm trying to answer that question for myself.
 So much to unpack here.